recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 * **Direct Debit**: SEPA, ACH, BACS, BECS

-### Step 1: Build your Stripe Elements Integration
+### Step 1: Build your Stripe Elements integration

 You will want to follow Stripe Documentation to build out an integration to the Stripe Payment Element.
 Documentation links are below: